 Remember, it doesn’t hurt to experiment, but consistency really is key.
 That’s why I recommend you stick with one treatment method for a minimum of 6 weeks before deciding it’s not working for you.

-While topical DHT blockers certainly have their place in the treatment of hair loss and promotion of hair growth, internal DHT blockers can be more beneficial than topical blockers in the long term.
+While topically reducing DHT certainly have their place in the treatment of hair loss and promotion of hair growth, internal DHT inhibition can be more beneficial than topical blockers in the long term.

 Green tea is commonly touted as a cure-all, but did you know that green tea extract can actually be used to block DHT and treat the source of male-pattern baldness?